living-room/service-js/readme.md

 # service-js

-Creates a room database that you can connect to over HTTP, socket.io, and osc!
+Creates a living room that you can connect to over HTTP, socket.io, and osc!

 You can test it out by running `npm start` after installing the dependencies with `npm install`

 For motivations, context, and philosophy, check out https://github.com/living-room/living-room

-For a nicer javascript client, check out https://github.com/living-room/client-js
+For a nice javascript client, check out https://github.com/living-room/client-js

 ## installing

-If you have systemd, you can generate and install a service file with `npm run systemd`

-We also have a git [post-receive hook](./hooks/post-receive) which we setup like so:
+There is a git [post-receive hook](./hooks/post-receive) which we setup like so:

     # on remote machine
     git clone --bare https://github.com/living-room/service-js.git service-js.git
-    mkdir room-server
+    mkdir service-js
     # on local machine
-    git remote add my-remote-machine ssh://my-remote-machine/home/room/room-server.git
+    git remote add my-remote-machine ssh://my-remote-machine/home/livingroom/service-js.git

 After deploying the default branch, the post-receive hook checks it out and restarts the system service. neat.